 WHAT TO DO: If you have oily skin, you might be tempted to wash your face more often to rid it of excess oil and dirt.
 However, it’s important to still limit cleansing to no more than twice a day--washing too much can actually lead to even more oil production.
 You may want to try a foaming cleanser like Cetaphil PRO Oil Removing Foam Wash that’s specially formulated for oily skin.

-As for exfoliation, this removes dead skin cells, leaves skin looking brighter and promotes increased collagen production.
+As for exfoliation, this removes dead skin cells and leaves skin looking brighter.
 People with oily skin can benefit from more frequent exfoliation (as often as once a day, provided you use a gentle scrub).

 Apply a light moisturizer once a day, and choose one that’s optimized for oily skin.
 The best moisturizer for this type of skin is one that’s light, easily absorbed and provides oil control such as Cetaphil® PRO Oil Control Moisturizer SPF 30.
 And when choosing any skin care product, be sure to choose one that is labelled “non-comedogenic”, meaning it’s formulated not to clog pores.